influxdata/docs-v2/content/influxdb/v2.0/telegraf-configs/view.md

 ### View setup instructions
 To view the setup instructions for a Telegraf configuration, click **Setup Instructions**.
-Setup instructions include commands for adding your InfluxDB authentication token as an environment variable and starting Telegraf with the specific configuration.
+Setup instructions include commands for adding your InfluxDB API token as an environment variable and starting Telegraf with the specific configuration.

 ## Use the influx CLI